rose-collectionservices/collection-services-manual/14-ADMINISTRATIVE/readme.md

  	* Tasks are subcategories below projects.
 Staff should create new tasks sparingly, since they are shared with the group.
 * Optional additional descriptive data for individual use can be added to the free text description field.
 * Tags can also be used to track certain data if they are deemed useful by the individual staff person.
 Current tags are “meetings” and “staff/user support.”
+* When logging time, you do not need to use accurate time stamps.
+As a unit we are focused on tracking aggregate time spent on projects and tasks.

 **Guidelines for using project and task categories**